 25:1 Now upon assuming the province, after three days Festus went up from Caesarea to Jerusalem.
-2 Then the chief priests and the principal men of the Jews informed him against Paul and started importuning him, 3 begging a favor from him, that he would summon him to Jerusalem- preparing an ambush to kill him along the way.
-4 However Festus answered that Paul should be kept at Caesarea, he himself being about to go there shortly.
+2 Then the chief priests2 and the principal men of the Jews informed him against Paul and started importuning him, 3 begging a favor from him, that he would summon him to Jerusalem-preparing an ambush to kill him along the way.3 4 However Festus answered that Paul should be kept at Caesarea, he himself being about to go there shortly.
 5 He said, "So let those who are competent among you go down with me; if there is anything against this man, let them accuse him".
 6 When he had stayed among them more than ten days, he went down to Caesarea; the next day he sat on the judgment seat and commanded Paul to be brought.
-7 When he had come, the Jews who had come down from Jerusalem made a circle, bringing against Paul many serious charges that they could not prove, 8 while he defended himself, "Neither against the law of the Jews, nor against the temple, nor incomplete, giving rise to the addition; presumably the Autograph did not contain it.
-Since Tertullus was an orator he may well have actually said what is in the addition, plus a good deal more besides, but did Luke write it?
-(The incidents recorded in Acts were well known by many contemporaries, and there were many written accounts in circulation [Luke 1:1], so it was entirely predictable that a variety of historically correct material would be added, here and there, to Luke's account.)
+7 When he had come, the Jews who had come down from Jerusalem made a circle,4 bringing against Paul many serious charges that they could not prove, 8 while he defended himself, "Neither against the law of the Jews, nor against the temple, nor against Caesar did I commit any sin".
+9 But Festus, wanting to do the Jews a favor,5 answered Paul by saying, "Are you willing to go up to Jerusalem to be judged by me there concerning these things?"
+10 So Paul said: "I am standing before Caesar's judgment seat, where I ought to be tried.
+To the Jews I have done no wrong, as even you know very well.6 11 Now if I really am in the wrong and have perpetrated anything worthy of death, I do not refuse to die; but if there is nothing to the things of which these are accusing me, no one has the right to give me to them.7 I appeal to Caesar!"
+12 Then Festus, when he had conferred with his counsel, answered: "You have appealed to Caesar.
+To Caesar you shall go!"8